odeladetunji/BookSalesDiscount/README.md

        'npm run tsc'          compiles tsc to javascript 'supervisor app.js'    this will start the express application

+#goto localhost:9000/ on the browser.

+#Also check your terminal console After each button click.

 #You might want to change the port on which express is running.

 #Test Case